 Psychiatrist

-Who is a psychiatrist?
+Who is and what does a psychiatrist do?

 The principle of confidentiality of a psychiatrist

-• recurring feeling of helplessness and confusion
+• recurrent feelings of helplessness and confusion

-a constant desire to withdraw and hide
+• crises in family, marriage, at work, swollen situations that cause a constant desire to withdraw and hide

-• eating disorders (mental anorexia and mental bulimia)
+• eating disorders (anorexia and bulimia nervosa)

 • neurotic and anxiety disorders